KazaiMazai/SwiftletModel/README.md

 The save method defines how the model will be saved:
 - Current instance should be inserted into context
-- Related entities should be saved with their relations Depending on the relation inverse relation keypath may be required.
+- Related entities should be saved with their relations.

-The method is throwing to have some room for validations in case of need:

 ```swift